 Converted JMIC is being converted into a stock insurance corporation to continue the existence of JMIC after the consummation of the MHC Conversion, and, like JMIC, will have the purpose of insuring its Policyholders against all hazards authorized or permitted for an insurance company by Wisconsin law.
-After the Effective Date, Converted JMIC will be a direct, wholly-owned subsidiary of JM New Holdings, which in turn will be a direct, wholly-owned subsidiary of JM New Holdings, which in turn will be a direct, wholly-owned subsidiary of JM MHC.
-As such, JM MHC Members will indirectly control Converted JMIC through the right to elect the directors of JM MHC, which in turn has the right to elect the directors of JM New Holdings, which in turn has the right to elect the directors of Converted JMIC.
+After the Effective Date, Converted JMIC will be a direct, wholly-owned subsidiary of JM New Holdings, which in turn will be a direct, wholly-owned subsidiary of JM MHC.
+As such, JM MHC Members will indirectly control Converted JMIC through the right to elect the directors of JM New Holdings, which in turn has the right to elect the directors of Converted JMIC.
 Converted JMIC will continue the insurance business currently conducted by JMIC.
 Pursuant to the Plan, JM Insurance Services, LLC and JM Facets, LLC, currently subsidiaries of JMIC, will be transferred to JM New Holdings.
-In addition, the ownership of JM Care Plan, Inc., JM Specialty and JM Care Plan Services, Inc., direct wholly-owned subsidiaries of JMIC.
-JM Holdings, Inc., a direct wholly-owned subsidiary of JMIC, will transfer to Converted JMIC.
-JM Holdings, Inc. will be dissolved.
+In addition, the ownership of JM Care Plan, Inc., JM Specialty and JM Care Plan Services, Inc., direct wholly-owned subsidiaries of JM Holdings, Inc., a direct wholly-owned subsidiary of JMIC, will transfer to Converted JMIC.
+JM Holdings, Inc., will be dissolved.